-M: While I was on your site, I saw that you have the words dog lover, trainer, behaviorist, and blogger.
 What's the difference between being a dog trainer and a dog behaviorist?

-S: A dog trainer essentially focuses on teaching cues and commands, obedience training and stuff like that.
+A dog trainer essentially focuses on teaching cues and commands, obedience training and stuff like that.
 A behaviorist is someone who focuses on the dog’s behavior in general.
 So what I mean by that is to deal with behavioral issues like anxiety or nervousness or fearfulness, you need to inherently understand the dog's behavior and the anatomy of a dog.
 You need to be certified and you need to be qualified to deal with these behavioral issues or else things can go really wrong.
 So not all trainers are behaviorists and not all behaviorists are trainers, essentially.

-M: So if somebody comes in with a dog who has really bad anxiety or something, you're able to basically diagnose and you know how to train that dog?
+If somebody comes in with a dog who has really bad anxiety or something, you're able to basically diagnose and you know how to train that dog?

-S: Yes, that's correct.
+Yes, that's correct.
 Because I'm able to assess the sign of a fearful dog, I'm able to assess what the dog is trying to express in a certain situation.
 So a lot of times what I've noticed is people try to train their dogs at a certain behavior.

 For example, when it comes to aggression or when it comes to reactivity, I get a lot of questions saying can you fix my dog?
 Or how do I train my dog to not bark?

 What a behaviorist essentially understands is that it is not possible to train a dog out of aggression.
 You cannot really fix these problems.
 It's something that you have to work with and it's something that you have to first control and manage and try not to put your dog into situations like these so that you're able to manage these behaviors in future.